OpenDataServices/cove/README.rst

 If you add new text to the interface, ensure to wrap it in the relevant gettext blocks/functions.

-In order to generate messages and post them on transifex:
+In order to generate messages and post them on Transifex:

 .. code:: bash